VeroMoreno/veroMoreno/README.md

 ✔️ Transverse profile.
 Participating in different areas with vision: web design, UX, website layout and currently in front development teams.

 ### <a href="https://www.instagram.com/veritechie" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="veritechie" height="30" width="40" /></a>  <a href="https://www.instagram.com/veritechie" target="_blank">Veritechie</a>
-My objective is to be able to share and motivate people who feel a strong concern for development, programming and the technology sector. <a href="https://www.instagram.com/veritechie" target="_blank">click here!</a>
+My objective is to be able to share and motivate people who feel a strong concern for development, programming and the technology sector.
+I have always been able to transmit good feelings when communicating with others and I am always willing to help, that is why I enjoy providing the necessary information to all those interested in technology.<a href="https://www.instagram.com/veritechie" target="_blank">We are already 20K!</a>

 ### 💬 Verónica Today